In this guide we’ll look at the best pocket hole jigs.

 How do I use a pocket hole jig?

 A pocket hole jig is really quite simple to use.
 To set up the jig there are two adjustments that need to be made.
 The drill guide must be adjusted to the thickness of the material you are using.
-This adjustment is simple to make, and the jig has a marked guide to facilitate this.
+This adjustment is simple to make, and the pocket drill jig has a marked guide to facilitate this.
 The second adjustment that needs to be made is the depth of the hole.
 This is made using the adjustable collar on the drill bit.
-Again, there is usually a guide that comes with your jig set.
+Again, there is usually a guide that comes with your pocket jig set.

 Once the adjustments are made, the workpiece is clamped in place and you simply drill the hole and insert the screw.